Updated 07 Oct 2021

 A: To ensure the safety of our clients and our staff, we have set stringent criteria before we would consider a trip to be Covid Viable.
-Before we guarantee a trip, you will have a chance to review your own personal situation before deciding whether or not to remain booked.
+Before we guarantee any non-UK trip, you will have a chance to review your own personal situation before deciding whether or not to remain booked.
 If you (for whatever reason) wish to transfer at that time, you will be able to, without fees.
 If your decision not to travel comes at a later stage, then if the trip is still Covid Viable our standard transfer and cancellation fees will typically apply.
 However if there were specific reasons as to why you were not able to travel then we would be as flexible as we could and consider each situation individually.

 Q: What if the trip is not Covid Viable but we want to transfer our holiday to a later date?

 A: We are happy to look at transferring your holiday to a later date and we will do our best to keep the costs to a minimum.
 However, please bear in mind that the closer to departure the more likely that we will incur costs transferring your trip.